 If you are considering using supplements to lower your cholesterol, consult with your doctor / physician first.

 Cholesterol is rightly called the "silent killer."
 So you need to do everything in your power to keep your levels within healthy limits as advised by your doctor / physician.

 This means working closely with them, not only in terms of any medication they may prescribe, but also on the dietary and lifestyle changes that are necessary to reduce the risk of heart disease, heart attack and stroke.

-The content of this Hub is for informational purposes only.
+The content of this article is for informational purposes only.
 It is not meant to be a substitute for proper medical diagnosis, treatment or advice, and you should not assume that it is.
 Always consult your health-care provider / physician / doctor before taking any medications, natural remedies, supplements, or making any major changes to your diet.